Early Years Parenting Pointers

 Let's Talk Promoting Communication!

-Communication is how your child lets you know what they need, and their ability to understand you.
-Children are born ready and eager to communicate and connect but need your help to learn how.
-Home visitor, Taylor shares all her tips and tricks on how to promote communication with your young ones here.
+Children are born ready and eager to verbally connect but need your help.
+Home Visitor, Taylor shares all her tips and tricks on how to promote communication with your young ones here.

 Let's Talk Tummy Time!